Celestial Atlas

 An emission nebula in Monoceros (RA 06 30 54.6, Dec +05 02 52)

-The Rosette Nebula is a relatively near and therefore apparently large (and spectacular) stellar birthplace.
-It is not unusual in such cases for several NGC entries to apply to different parts of the object, and not infrequently, to be misapplied.
-Sorting out the mess can require considerable research, so the entries on this page will be primarily confined to a historical discussion, which can be amended as new information becomes available.
+Historical Identification: The Rosette Nebula is a relatively near and therefore apparently large (and spectacular) stellar birthplace.
+It is not unusual in such cases for several NGC entries to apply to different parts of the object, and not infrequently to be misapplied.
+Sorting out the resulting mess can require considerable research, so the entries on this page will be primarily confined to a historical discussion, which will be amended as new information becomes available.
 For a physical discussion of the nebula (and a spectacular image), see The Rosette Nebula.

 The Rosette is usually listed as NGC 2239, but that is incorrect.
-Regardless of what John Herschel saw when he observed the cluster of stars listed as NGC 2239, Dreyer's NGC entries, and the IC correction shown here, make it clear that Dreyer considered the cluster of stars in the center of the Rosette to be Herschel's cluster, and the Nebula itself was primarily comprised of NGC 2237 and 2238.
-A future iteration of this page will discuss such matters in more detail, and include images of the Nebula which show my (eventual) final interpretation of the historical evidence.
+Regardless of what John Herschel saw when he observed the cluster of stars listed as NGC 2239, Dreyer's NGC entries and the IC correction shown here make it clear that Dreyer considered the cluster of stars in the center of the Rosette to be Herschel's cluster, and the Nebula itself was primarily comprised of NGC 2237 and 2238.
+A future iteration of this page will discuss such matters in more detail, and include images of the Nebula which show a final interpretation of the historical evidence.

 (Note to self, to be used in the above: The first IC adds "2237 and 2238 are parts of an extremely large nebulous ring surrounding the cluster h392.
 See a sketch by Barnard (A.N.
 2918)".
 This implies that the Rosette is the extremely large ring in question, consisting of (among other entries) NGC 2237 and 2238; and h392 (= NGC 2239) is the cluster at the center of the Rosette, not the one off to the side, centered on 12 Monocerotis.
 Also, per Steinicke, the apparent size of NGC 2237 is about 80 by 50 arcmin.)